Sonic Arts, M.F.A.

 • Transcripts from all colleges and universities attended.
 Applicants who earned a bachelor’s degree outside the United States need to submit a course-by-course international transcript evaluation.
 See Graduate Admissions for more information.

-• Statement of purpose of approximately 500-1,000 words, typed, double-spaced, explaining your prior experience, artistic vision, career goals, and the technologies of your practice.
+• Statement of purpose of approximately 500 to 1,000 words, typed, double-spaced, explaining your prior experience, artistic vision, career goals, and the technologies of your practice.

 • Two letters of recommendation from former instructors, employers, collaborators, or other people familiar with you and your work.